maksiksq/chaos-abyss/manualArticles/frameworks.md

 - **JSX Syntax:** Some people just prefer it, gotta try and find out.
 #### Cons
 - **Less Modern:** As time went on, developers realized they needed new ways to make apps, and they made new things, React, mostly stayed.
-- **Library Horror:** When making a React app sometimes it's like a, "choose your own adventure".
+- **Library Horror:** When making a React app sometimes it's like a *"choose your own adventure"*.
 You install lots of libraries for everything and each library has its own quirk and bug or two, and it all stacks up into a horrid mess.
-- **It's Slow:** React is the hungriest of the 3, and where you're the likeliest to come to a performance bottleneck which also directly impacts search engine optimization (SEO), add a pile of libraries on top of that too.
+- **It's Slow:** React is the hungriest of the 3, and where you're the likeliest to come to a performance bottleneck which also directly impacts search engine optimization (SEO).
+Add a pile of libraries on top of that too.
 - **Learning curve:** The syntax is not fun and not easy.
 Fun isn't deterministic but you probably should keep it in mind.

 ### So should you use/learn it?